cardano-foundation/CIPs/CIP-0095/README.md

 ### DRep Key

-// todo: once DRep CIP added
+// todo: move to DRep Key CIP

 We chose to introduce the concept of a DRep Key, building on top of CIP-1694, this we see as a necessary step for wallet implementors.
 By setting a